2023 Best Journalism Bachelor's Degree Schools in Florida

 Read full report on Journalism at University of Central Florida

-Florida Agricultural and Mechanical University ranked #7 on this year’s Best Journalism Bachelor’s Degree Schools in Florida list.
-Located in the city of Tallahassee, Florida A&M University is a public school with a moderately-sized student population.
+Florida Agricultural and Mechanical University came in at #7 in this year’s edition of the Best Journalism Bachelor’s Degree Schools in Florida ranking.
+Located in the city of Tallahassee, Florida A&M University is a public college with a moderately-sized student population.

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $189.